iaseth/readmix/README.md

 Every property on the `Rx` object is also available globally.
 So, you can just say `appName` instead of `Rx.appName`.

-In addition to properties, the `Rx` object also contains the following `functions`:
+In addition to properties, the `Rx` object also contains the following utility `functions`:
 | Function | Args |
 | --- | --- |
 | `giveCredit()` | 0 |